aliasgar1978/capture_it/docs/u_doc/executions_individual.rst

-Execution Steps - Separate Commands for each individual devices
+Capture - Individual Commands outputs of each devices
 ==================================================================